Supreme Court Allows Strict Enforcement Of Trump's Refugee Ban

 The high court on Wednesday blocked Watson's order as it applies to refugees, but not the expanded list of relatives.
 The justices said the federal appeals court in San Francisco should now consider the appeal.
 It's not clear how quickly that will happen.

-In the meantime, though, up to 24,000 refugees who already have been assigned to a charity or religious organization in the U.S. will not be able to use that connection to get into the country.
+In the meantime, though, up to 24,000 refugees who already have been assigned to a charity or religious organisation in the US will not be able to use that connection to get into the country.

 The Supreme Court also denied the administration's request to clarify its ruling last month that allowed the administration to partially reinstate a 90-day ban on visitors from Iran, Libya, Somalia, Sudan, Syria, and Yemen and a 120-day ban on refugees from anywhere in the world.

-The court's ruling exempted a large swath of refugees and travelers with a "bona fide relationship" with a person or an entity in the U.S. The justices did not define those relationships but said they could include a close relative, a job offer, or admission to a college or university.
+The court's ruling exempted a large swath of refugees and travellers with a "bona fide relationship" with a person or an entity in the US The justices did not define those relationships but said they could include a close relative, a job offer, or admission to a college or university.

 Justices Samuel Alito, Neil Gorsuch, and Clarence Thomas would have blocked Watson's order entirely.
 Those same three justices said last month they would have allowed the Trump travel ban to take full effect.